alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 ## But What Is an Antipattern?

-In this blog, we use the term *antipattern* in the same manner as Donella H. Meadows describes it in her book *Thinking in Systems*:
+In this blog, I use the term *antipattern* in the same manner as Donella H. Meadows describes it in her book *Thinking in Systems*:

 > "An antipattern can be understood as a systemic trap or archetype.
 A recurring dysfunctional pattern in complex systems that leads to undesirable outcomes."

 I have never met anyone in my career—or in life for that matter—who set out to execute a strategy knowing it would fail and lead to dysfunctional outcomes.
 Yet, those outcomes occur!

-In this blog we will highlight areas to be cautious about and questions you might face when implementing and designing your platform strategy.
+In this blog I will highlight areas to be cautious about and questions you might face when implementing and designing your platform strategy.

 These antipatterns arise within specific contexts rather than being universal.
 They emerge unintentionally, as a consequence of the complex nature of technological transformation.
-If you observe the symptoms we outline below, you have likely encountered an antipattern.
+If you observe the symptoms outlined below, you have likely encountered an antipattern.

 *The antipatterns overlap, and that is expected.
 Systematic problems are often connected, yet they manifest differently depending on the context.*